kabbo06/docker_overlay_using_vxlan/README.md

   docker run -di --net none --name doc1 con_img\
   docker run -di --net none --name doc2 con_img

 We didn't use any docker network driver above by adding **--net none** option.
-For creating and connnecting our own container network **(net1 & net2)** we need to have bridge in docker host machine.
+For creating and connecting our own container network **(net1 & net2)** we need to have bridge in docker host machine.
 We will create two bridge interface for these networks.

 #### Create first bridge **br1** for **net1**: